Craigsuter/esport-discord-bot-scripts/README.md

 To come:

 I will be adding a 'main' file to this code area so that you can see how the main file needs to be formatted with examples of the code being used!

+I will also include a step-by-step guide on setting up your own discord bot + free hosting